 Is Functional Medicine the Same as Holistic Medicine?

 Functional medicine for addiction recovery, though often confused with holistic medicine, stands out by its science-based, personalized treatment plans.
-Unlike the broader holistic approach, functional medicine zeroes in on the root causes of addiction, offering tailored therapies that address the whole person.
+Unlike the broader holistic approach, functional medicine zeroes in on the root underlying causes of addiction, offering tailored therapies that address the whole person.
 This method can be especially effective in supporting long-term recovery.

 The Role of Sleep in Addiction Recovery